walmartlabs/lacinia-pedestal/README.md

 Lacinia will handle GET and POST requests at the `/graphql` endpoint.

-When the `:graphiql` option is supplied, then a [GraphiQL](https://github.com/graphql/graphiql) IDE will be available at `/`.
+When the `:graphiql` option is true, then a [GraphiQL](https://github.com/graphql/graphiql) IDE will be available at `/`.

 Alternately, you can build you own stack and re-use the individual pieces